Ayush-Agarwal-24/genai-trip-planner/README.md

     ```
     Make sure you are authenticated with the same Google Cloud project ID you specified in your `.env` file.
 3.  **Enable in the UI:** In the application's user interface, toggle the "Enable live data" switch.

+### Google Weather API setup

+This project now sources forecasts from the Google Maps Platform Weather API.

+1. In the [Google Cloud Console](https://console.cloud.google.com/), open **APIs & Services → Library** for project `gen-ai-hackathon-472312` (or your own) and enable **Weather API**.
+Billing must be active on the project.
+2. If your Maps key is restricted, add `weather.googleapis.com` to the allowed services.
+3. Set `GOOGLE_MAPS_API_KEY` (or `MAPS_API_KEY`) in your `.env` and `.env.local` files to the same key.
+4. After propagating the changes (usually a few minutes), the backend `/api/v1/weather-forecast` endpoint will automatically use the Google Weather responses.

 ## Project Structure